GovTechSG/ship-hats-overview/bamboo-overview.md

 ### Addtional best practices
 Following section provides few additional best practices in administrating the CI/CD tool:

-- Restrict the number of admin to the project to less number (< 3) and keep checking the permissions in your project and plans.
+- Restrict the number of admin to the project to a less number (< 3) and keep checking the permissions in your project and plans.
 - Use the service account id and password in your bamboo plan variables
 - Store the release artefact in nexus repository or push it to in your own S3 bucket for safer side.